 This course is the final project for students completing the Master of Theological Studies degree with an emphasis in Old Testament.
 It includes a study in which the student shall research the assigned topic relating to the Old Testament or Hebrew, produce a scholarly bibliography on it as stipulated, write a research paper that conforms to guidelines, and present it orally.
 Independent work is expected within a structured environment.
-Prerequisites: OT-6603 Hebrew Syntax and Exegesis, and within 15 credits of completing the degree (Plymouth campus only).
+Prerequisites: OT-6603 Hebrew Syntax and Exegesis, and within 15 credits of completing the degree.
+This course can be credited as a Bible elective.
+Plymouth campus only.